 Prepare a report of DCS’ activities for the year, for the Annual General Meeting.

-Role and Duties of the Director at Large.
+Role and Duties of the Senior Director at Large.
 The Director at Large shall assist the President in the operation of all affairs of DCS and perform the duties of the President in his or her absence.
 The Director at Large shall foster leadership by personally recruiting candidates for public service and helping to cultivate the development of a Democratic leadership pipeline in Sunnyvale.

+Role and Duties of the Directors at Large.
+The Directors at Large shall attend Board meetings, advise the Board and assume various roles as needed to support the Club.

+Delegates.
+Delegates of DCS to SCCDCC and CDP regional endorsement meetings shall be appointed each time by the Executive Board.
+The appointed delegates must be registered Democrats who have designated DCS as their primary Club and who are members in good standing.

 General Powers and Duties of Outgoing Officers.
 Outgoing officers of the Club shall deliver Club records and DCS property in their possession to their successors as soon as practicable.
 Records older than two years shall be archived at a location designated by the Executive Committee.

 Limitation of Powers.
 The Executive Board shall not have the authority to: